 - Christ Church: This beautiful brick church was built in 1773.
 It was partially funded by George Washington himself.

 - George Washington Townhouse: Even though Mount Vernon was only a few miles away, he had a spot in Alexandria.
 This smaller house was reconstructed and sits where the original once stood, and you can spot his bust in the window!

 - Gadsby’s Tavern Museum: Discover where George Washington dined including the first 5 US presidents.
 You can even dine at the restaurant or just visit the museum!

 - Go on a Ghost Tour: Being a historic neighborhood, there are bound to be a few ghosts!
-This ghost tour takes you around to haunted bars!
+This ghost tour takes you around many haunted places!

 - Wander on the beautiful cobblestone and historical streets filled with row houses!
 Seriously they’re everywhere.

-After you’ve had your fill of Alexandria, it is time to check out a more modern thing to do in DC: head to breweries!
+After you’ve had your fill of Alexandria (and if you choose not to go on the ghost tour), it is time to check out a more modern thing to do in DC: head to breweries!

 - Hellbender Brewing Company: Love their Ignite IPA and their sour beers!